Extra pearls in graph theory: Probabilistic method

 By Theorem~\ref{thm:ramsey-lower}, we get that $r(n,n)> R$. \qeds

-\begin{thm}{Exercise} By random coloring we understand a coloring of edges of a given graph in red and blue such that each edge is colored independently in red or blue with equal chances.

-Assume the edges of the complete graph $K_{100}$ is colored randomly.
-Find the expected number of monochromatic Hamiltonian cycles in $K_{100}$.
-(You may use factorials in the answer.) \end{thm}
+\begin{thm}{Exercise} Assume the edges of the complete graph $K_{100}$ are colored randomly, so each edge is colored independently in red or blue with equal chances.
+Show that the expected number of monochromatic Hamiltonian cycles in $K_{100}$ is larger than $10^{125}$. \end{thm}

-\parbf{Remark.} The answer in the exercise above is a huge number that is bigger than $10^{125}$.
-One might think that this estimate alone is sufficient to conclude that {}\emph{most} of the colorings have a monochromatic Hamiltonian cycles --- let us show that it is not that easy.
-(It is still true that probability of the existence of a monochromatic coloring is close to 1, but the proof requires more work; it does not follow solely from the given estimate.)
+\parbf{Remark.} One might think that the exercise alone is sufficient to conclude that \textit{most} of the colorings of $K_{100}$ have a monochromatic Hamiltonian cycle.
+Let us show that it is not that easy.
+(It is still true that the probability of the existence of a monochromatic coloring is close to 1, but the proof requires more work.)

 The total number of colorings of $K_{100}$ is $2^{\binom{100}2}>10^{1400}$.
-Therefore in principle, it might happen that $99.99\%$ of the colorings have no monochromatic Hamiltonian cycles and $.01\%$ of the colorings contain all the monochromatic Hamiltonian cycles.
-To keep the expected value above $10^{125}$, this $.01\%$ of colorings should have less than $10^{130}$ of monochromatic cycles in average; the latter does not seem impossible since the total number of Hamiltonian cycles in $K_{100}$ is $99!/2>10^{155}$.
+Therefore, in principle, it might happen that $99.99\%$ of the colorings have no monochromatic Hamiltonian cycles and $0.01\%$ of the colorings contain all the monochromatic Hamiltonian cycles.
+To keep the expected value above $10^{125}$, this $0.01\%$ of the colorings should have fewer than $10^{130}$ of monochromatic cycles on average; the latter does not seem impossible since the total number of Hamiltonian cycles in $K_{100}$ is $99!/2>10^{155}$.